- Cancer Information

-If you owe tax, but are worried about being able to pay it on time, contact the Australian Taxation Office (ATO) on 13 11 42 as soon as possible.
-It is still important to lodge your tax return or business activity statements (BAS) on time even if you know you can’t pay the tax.
+If you owe tax and are concerned about being able to pay it on time, contact the Australian Taxation Office (ATO) on 13 11 42 as soon as possible.
+It is still important to lodge your tax return or business activity statements (BAS) on time, even if you know you can’t pay the tax.
 This avoids late lodgement penalties and shows you are trying to meet your obligations.

 Depending on your circumstances, the ATO may decide to give you more time to pay or agree to one of the following measures.

-- Ask for interest charges to be reduced
+- Asking for interest charges to be reduced

 - How to set up a payment plan with the ATO

-- Apply for a release of your tax debt
+- Applying for a release of your tax debt

 If you have a tax debt and you cannot pay it in full, you may be able to pay by weekly, fortnightly or monthly instalments.

 Depending on the amount you owe, there are different ways to make a new payment arrangement with the ATO.
-For further details, visit ato.gov.au, or ask a financial counsellor to help you.
+The ATO’s online Payment plan estimator can help you work out how to pay your debt or ask a financial counsellor to help you.

 The ATO charges interest on unpaid tax debts.
-This general interest charge (GIC) applies from the original due date, even if you enter into a payment arrangement.
-If you are experiencing financial difficulties because of cancer, you can ask for some or all of the GIC to be waived.
+This general interest charge (GIC) applies from the original due date, even if you enter into a payment plan.
+If you are experiencing financial difficulties because of cancer, you can ask for some or all of the GIC to be reduced or cancelled.
 This is known as the remission of GIC.

 Whichever method you choose, have your tax file number (TFN, for income tax debt) or Australian business number (ABN, for activity statement debt) ready.

-→ Use the ATO’s debt release tool to work out if you are eligible to apply for a release of your tax debt and to access the application form.
+Use the ATO’s Debt release tool to work out if you are eligible to apply for a release of your tax debt and to get the application form.
 You will need to provide pay slips and bank statements.
-You can also call 13 11 42 to discuss other options.
+You can also call 13 11 42 to discuss your options.

 View the Cancer Council NSW editorial policy.